First measurements with a new $\beta$-electron detector for spectral shape studies: The -electron detector

-We have chosen a similar solution to that of Horowitz \textit{et al.} and a new $\beta$-electron spectrometer has been designed and constructed based on a silicon-plastic telescope concept~\cite{Master_Hector}.
-As a $\Delta E$ detector we use a 500~$\mu$m-thick MSX025 non-segmented silicon detector from MICRON~\cite{micron}, with 50$\times$50~mm$^2$ active area and mounted on a PCB frame.
+The $\beta$-electron spectrometer presented here has been designed and constructed based on a silicon-plastic telescope concept~\cite{Master_Hector}, allowing an arrangement with several telescopes around an implantation point.
+We have chosen a similar solution to that of Horowitz \textit{et al.}~\cite{HOROWITZ1994522}, that employed a thin silicon detector in coincidence with a thick BC404 plastic scintillator.
+Such an approach for a $\beta$ telescope was also successully employed for $\beta$-$\nu$ angular correlations in the past~\cite{TRIUMF_beta_telescope, GANIL_beta_telescope}.
+In our case, as a $\Delta E$ detector we use a 500~$\mu$m-thick MSX025 non-segmented silicon detector from MICRON~\cite{micron}, with 50$\times$50~mm$^2$ active area and mounted on a PCB frame.
 The $E$ detector consists of a 7.5~cm-thick plastic detector made of EJ200 scintillation material~\cite{EJ200_manual}, manufactured by Scionix~\cite{scionix}.
 The thickness was chosen to stop $\beta$ electrons corresponding to $Q_{\beta}$ values up to 8-10~MeV, typical of some of the most relevant decays for the reactor antineutrino spectrum.
 The plastic material has been polished and the rounded sides painted with EJ510 reflective paint~\cite{EJ510_manual}.
-Thanks to a truncated cone design (see Figure~\ref{beta_det}) the shape of the plastic detector matches the 50$\times$50~mm$^2$ active area of the silicon detector at the frontal face, and the 133~mm-diameter circular shape of the photomultiplier tube (PMT) used for readout at the rear face.
+Thanks to a truncated cone design (see Figure~\ref{beta_det}) the shape of the plastic detector matches the 50$\times$50~mm$^2$ active area of the silicon detector at the front face, and the 133~mm-diameter circular shape of the photomultiplier tube (PMT) used for readout at the rear face.
 A R877-02 PMT from Hamamatsu~\cite{hamamatsu} is employed, modified to work under vacuum and surrounded by E989-26 magnetic shielding~\cite{hamamatsu}.
 The PMT works at -1500~V supplied by a CAEN 470 high voltage power supply~\cite{caen}.
 A CAEN A1422H preamplifier board with 90~mV/MeV amplification~\cite{caen} is used with the silicon detector.
 The preamplifier board has been modified to enable the transit of the HV line, thus working independently of a preamplifier box.
 The preamplifier is powered by a $\pm$12~V external module and the silicon detector is polarized through the preamplifier by a Mesytec MHV-4 bias supply~\cite{mesytec}.

 The whole telescope assembly is mounted on a support made of aluminum and stainless steel, as shown in Figure~\ref{beta_det}.
 This support allows us to mechanically couple the plastic detector to the PMT.
 A thin (0.5~mm) stainless-steel canning covers the four sides of the plastic detector as shown in Figure~\ref{beta_det} in order to prevent outside light from leaking inside and protect the plastic from physical damage when handling the telescope.